 Write your best post and send it for approval.

-Maybe they get referral traffic from a website that you didn’t know that they accept guest posts, maybe they rank of a keyword you haven’t thought off, maybe they wrote a post about a topic that is easy to get high rankings.
+Maybe they get referral traffic from a website that you didn’t know that they accepted guest posts, perhaps they rank for a keyword you haven’t thought of, or maybe they wrote a post about a topic that is easy to get high rankings.

 How do you spy on your competition without spending too much time or effort?

-You can see for which keywords they are ranking, from where they get their referral traffic and many more.
+You can see for which keywords they are ranking, from where they get their referral traffic, and many more.

-With SEMRUSH I can compare domains, track ranking positions, analyse backlinks, perform a site audit, analyze how difficult a keyword is and view details about how a competitor is using adwords.
-I did my research before choosing semrush and it is a great digital marketing tool at a reasonable price.
+With SEMRUSH I can compare domains, track ranking positions, analyze backlinks, perform a site audit, analyze how difficult a keyword is, and view details about how a competitor uses Google Ads.

-Besides social, SEO, email marketing, guest posting and competition spy, there are other ways to get your website noticed and increase your traffic.
-A good blogger will use any possible medium like:
+Besides social, SEO, email marketing, guest posting, and competition analysis, there are other ways to get your website noticed and increase your traffic.

-Business cards – Give business cards with your blog address to people you meet offline
+- Business cards – Give business cards with your blog address to people you meet offline.

-Attend conferences and seminars related to your niche – making personal connections with other bloggers in your niche is a great way to get established in your industry.
+- Attend conferences and seminars related to your niche – making personal connections with other bloggers in your niche is a great way to get established in your industry.

-Conclusion and final thoughts
+Conclusion and Final Thoughts

-I described 10 ways to achieve this but the list is by no means complete.
-Whatever you choose to do, work on it consistently and have patience, it takes time to get noticed online but once this happens, everything becomes easier.
+I described 10 ways to achieve this above, but the list is by no means complete.
+Whatever you choose to do, work on it consistently and have patience, it takes time to get noticed online, but once this happens, everything becomes more manageable.